ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 * Added *origin_batches* calculated property
 * Added *regulatory elements prediction model* to the enum list for *output_type*
 * Added *genome subcompartments* and *chromatin stripes* to the enum list for *output_type*
-* Added *TF binding prediction model*, *enhancer prediction model* and *"*promoter prediction model*  to the enum list for *output_type*, restricted the use of *regulatory elements prediction model* to DCC personell only
+* Added *TF binding prediction model*, *enhancer prediction model* and *promoter prediction model*  to the enum list for *output_type*, restricted the use of *regulatory elements prediction model* to DCC personel only

 ### Schema version 29
 * Added Ultima Genomics platform to dependency that enforces that *read_length* property should not be specified for FASTQ files produced by Oxford Nanopore and PacBio platforms.